 German composer Handel spent extended periods in Italy and the UK.

 The key to reaping the brain building, creativity cultivating benefits of travel, is engaging with the place, people and culture of a destination.
 You’re going to have to get comfortable outside your comfort zone; mix with locals; observe keenly; and ask lots of questions.
 If you don’t know where to start, you may want to try my 5 fun ways of experiencing new cultures.

 Inspiration for creative travellers and travelling creatives

 Science links creativity to travel through the deeply immersive learning experience that it provides.
-While the lightbulb moments of creative thinking cannot be planned or forced, our potential for creativity must be developed and practiced to increase the likelihood of such lightening strikes.
-The physical connections in our brain that lead to the desired a-ha moments, can be increased in-part through exploration of our wonderful world.
-So hold your lightening rod out into the mental storm of creativity by travelling, learning and experiencing life all over the globe.
+While the lightbulb moments of creative thinking cannot be planned or forced, our potential for creativity must be developed and practised to increase the likelihood of brilliant ideas and creative breakthroughs.
+The physical connections in our brain that lead to the desired “a-ha moments”, can be increased in-part through an exploration of our wonderful world.
+So hold your creative lightning rod out into the mental storm of travel and experiencing life all over the globe and reap the benefits.